The Medical Malpractice of Dr. Malviya and Ascension Hospitals – What Happened

 Typically, you have two years from the date of malpractice to file a claim.
 If Malviya committed malpractice more than two years ago, however, you may still have time to make a claim, although that time is limited.
 Under the discovery rule, you may be able to make your claim within six months from the time that you discovered, or should have discovered, the existence of your claim.

-In some cases, it may be necessary to file your claim on or before October 14, 2022, so we urge you to contact our office as soon as possible to find out if you qualify to participate in the lawsuit.
+We urge you to contact our office as soon as possible to find out if you qualify to participate in the lawsuit.